oblivioncth/CLIFp/README.md

 - [Title Command](#title-commands) options

+Notes:
+ - You can use `--` to pass arguments directly to the title's underlying executable/script, which can be useful for testing or customizing your experience:

+       CLIFp play -t "One Stick Man!" -- -monitor 2

 --------------------------------------------------------------------------------

  **prepare** - Initializes  Flashpoint  for  playing  the  provided  Data  Pack  based  title  by  UUID.
 If  the  title  does  not  use  a  Data  Pack  this  command  has  no  effect.